Solar Radiation, Heat Balance, and Temperature

 - Distance from sea: The sea gets heated slowly and loses heat slowly in comparison to land, as we know land heats up and cools down quickly.
 So, the variation in temperature over the sea is less compared to land.

 - Air mass and ocean current: The passage of air masses also affects the temperature.
-The places that come under the influence of warm air masses experience higher temperature, in comparison to the places with cold air masses.
+The places that come under the influence of warm air masses experience higher temperatures, in comparison to the places with cold air masses.

 Distribution of Temperature